Acute Communicable

 Hemolytic uremic syndrome (HUS) is a clinical diagnosis and may or may not be associated with E. coli O157:H7.
 Children younger than 5 years of age are at highest risk for hemolytic uremic syndrome (HUS), a clinical complication consisting of hemolytic anemia, thrombocytopenia, and kidney failure.
 Adults may acquire thrombotic thrombocytopenic purpura (TTP) after STEC infection.

-LAC DPH Health Alert: Local Cases of Shiga Toxin-Producing E. Coli Linked to Romaine Lettuce (11-26-18)
+LAC DPH News Release: Public Health Investigating Cases of E. coli Linked to Organic Carrots (11-18-24)

 Additional Resources